-As part of the Theatre’s archive we have thousands of flyers advertising shows and events staged at the Hippodrome.
+As part of the theatre’s archive we have thousands of flyers advertising shows and events staged at the Hippodrome.
 Flyers are an important way promoting upcoming shows featuring vital show information, cast details and positive reviews.
-Our collection of flyers starts in the 1970s and show the development digital design.
+Our collection of flyers starts in the 1970s and show the development of digital design.

 G is for GHOSTS

-There's so many spooky stories tied in with the Hippodrome's history that we could fill an A - Z of just ghosts!
+There's so many spooky stories tied in with the Hippodrome's history that we could fill an A-Z of just ghosts!